Plucking fresh herbs directly from your own garden is a source of ultimate pleasure for many home cooks.

 Fertilizing your Mini Herb Garden

 When the herbs have been in a container for over ten days, it is time you start feeding them.
-Similarly, one can give an additional boost to the herbs through using B1 plant mix.
-Fish based fertilizers are a good choice for herbs.
+Similarly, one can give an additional boost to the herbs by using B1 plant mix.
+Fish-based fertilizers are a good choice for herbs.